ajeetraina/hands-on-with-kubernetes-azure/docs/demos/01-rolling-deployment-demo.md

 Relevant Kubernetes documentation is found [here](https://kubernetes.io/docs/concepts/workloads/controllers/deployment/).
 Instructors will cover "Writing a Deployment Spec."

-You will perform these steps in the Google Cloud Shell.
+You will perform these steps in the Azure Cloud Shell.

 ## 1. Navigate to the Workshop Directory (if necessary)

 ```
-cd hands-on-with-kubernetes-gke
+cd hands-on-with-kubernetes-azure
 ```

 ## 2. Deploy an Initial Version 1.0 of the App